AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 assigned to an object of type \alib{boxing;Box}.
 With the assignment, besides the object's value or a pointer to it, <em>"run-time type information"</em>
 is stored.
-The so called "Boxes", including their content, can be passed to functions as arguments, returned by functions or stored for later use.
+The so-called "Boxes", including their content, can be passed to functions as arguments, returned by functions or stored for later use.
 Finally, the contents can of course be unboxed in a type-safe fashion.

-The seamless way of how \alib boxes are usable, is achieved using template meta programming (TMP).
+The seamless way of how \alib boxes are usable, is achieved using
+\ref alib_manual_appendix_tca "type traits" and quite complex C++20 Concepts, which in earlier versions was implemented with template meta programming.

+\note
-While a default behavior handles custom type properly, the two necessary conversions which are called "boxing" and "unboxing", can be customized.
+  While the default behavior handles almost all custom type properly, the two necessary conversions which are called "boxing" and "unboxing", can be customized.

 The concept of "boxing" is available in many programming languages and often even done in an inherent, hidden fashion (then sometimes called "auto-boxing").